LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 framework.
 With the framework we can now:

 1. isolate confounding factors;
 2. compare different semantics for gradual type boundaries in the form of experimental modes.

 The paper christens this experimental framework the Rational Programmer.
 We have already revised the prose accordingly.

-What the experimental results say about the theory vs the practice of blame
+What the results say about the theory vs practice of blame
 ================================================================================

 Review B says: